 Step 4: Adding Coding Block Images

-I decided I wanted a corresponding coding block images to appear once students selected answers.
+I decided I wanted a corresponding coding block image to appear once students selected answers.
 To do this, I created the images in Google Drawings and then went to File-Publish to get a direct URL to the image.
 I created a Sheet Tab with links to all the images and posted the URLs in there.
 (You could HIDE this Tab.)

 The VLookup formula allowed me to have the spreadsheet insert the images that match the student answer choices.
-(If you open the Template you can see all the formulas underneath the answer choices and modify as you wish.
+(If you open the Template you can see all the formulas underneath the answer choices and modify them as you wish.
 And, if you don’t know a lot about formulas, you could just modify my Sheet as you will most likely see the patterns.
 I don’t know too much about advanced formulas myself.)

 Step 5: Create a Congratulatory Image

-To show students they completed the level, I decided I wanted an image to appear in the Sheet stating they completed the level.
+To show students they completed the level, I decided I wanted an image to appear on the Sheet stating they completed the level.
 To do this, I assigned each correct answer choice a point value by using an IF statement such =IF(O3=”East”,1,0).
 I placed this formula in the cell below the data validation choices.
 I merged the cells below the coding choices to allow room for the image and inserted another IF statement to make the image appear only if a student gained enough points by selecting the correct answers.

 Step 6: Duplicate Tabs to Create New Levels

 Once I had my first level completed, I then right-clicked on the tab and duplicated the level.
 I then created new levels by changing colors, directions, data validation choices, and images!
-I had my 10 year old give the game a test run!
+I had my 10-year-old give the game a test run!
 He loved it!
 So…..now I share with you!